AlexTsimba/Domivka_store/README.md

 });
 ```

-Before deploying, ensure you've granted permissions for workflows to run by setting it to
+Before deploying, ensure you've granted permissions for workflows to run by setting it to.
 "Read and write" in Settings > Actions > General > Workflow permissions.

 ## Contributing